Astralsound - P.A. Systems and Equipment for Sale or Hire

-• Equalisers.
-These control the frequency content of a sound.
+Equalisers control the frequency content of a sound, and in live sound applications include

 Graphic Equalisers

-You won't find a fully-featured professional PA system without one.
+You won't find a fully-featured professional PA system without a Graphic Equaliser channel on each independent mix.

 Parametric Equalisers

-Not quite as commonplace as the Graphic EQ, but they feature in the channel EQ section of most higher-end desks, and their little "semi-parametric" brother is found much further down the ladder (even some budget notepad mixers have a single "semi-parametric" mid).
+Not quite as commonplace as the Graphic EQ, but Parametric Equalisers feature in the channel EQ section of most higher-end desks, and their little ‘semi-parametric’ brother is found much further down the ladder (even some budget notepad mixers have a single ‘semi-parametric’ mid).

 Compressors

-Controlling dynamic range in a PA system is often important and necessary, but some musicians won't have one in the building, let alone on their guitar, voice, keyboard, drums, or - in short - any musical instrument they can think of.
+Controlling dynamic range in a PA system is often important and necessary, but some musicians won't have a compressor in the building, let alone on their guitar, voice, keyboard, drums, or - in short - any musical instrument they can think of.

 Limiters